 Intranets - Intranets should not lose importance or be replaced by digital workplaces.
 Instead, current intranets can be further integrated into everyday workplace life to promote knowledge sharing, collaboration and engagement by providing access to company documents and applications within the digital workplace.
 Most intranet providers have also moved from on-premise to cloud-based offerings, making it easier for organisations to implement new solutions.

 There are many exciting elements of digital workplaces that we can all look forward to using and implementing.
-For more information on building an effective digital workplace, watch our on-demand video.
+For more information on building an effective digital workplace, register for our webinar below.